j-o-e-y/unhashed/coin-guides/what-is-qtum_04-23-18/what-is-qtum.md

 ### Cons

-+ Market saturation: there are no shortage of smart contract platforms, and even the most promising teams sometimes don't make the best product at the end of the day.
++ Market saturation: there is no shortage of smart contract platforms, and even the most promising teams sometimes don't make the best product at the end of the day.
 + Proof-of-Stake hasn't been pressure tested: Qtum is the first Proof-of-Stake smart contracts, and they don't have the usage yet to claim to have been tested under extreme conditions either caused by mass adoption or an attacker.
 + Staking machine on 24/7: users staking need to keep their QTUM in a hot wallet on a device connected to the Qtum network, users cannot use a hardware wallet for staking.
-This is a potential security risk and inconvenient for most users.
+This is a potential security risk and inconvenient for some users.

 ## How to Buy

 QTUM coins can be bought at a plethora of [exchanges](https://coinmarketcap.com/currencies/qtum/#markets).
 Most exchanges only have trading pairs in BTC, ETH, or the South Korean won (KRW).
 So, unless you're in South Korea, you would need to first own or aquire either Bitcoin or Ether.
-Bitfinex, however, is the only exchange where you can buy QTUM with USD.
+Bitfinex is the only exchange where you can buy QTUM with USD, however you must first pass their verification process.

 ![exchange volume pic](/coin-guides/what-is-qtum_04-23-18/media_what-is-qtum/qtum_exchange-volumes.png)

 ## How to Store

+It is always in a users best interest to move their coins off of exchanges as soon as possible.
+The most secure solution for most people is typically a hardware wallet.
+Ledger supports Qtum on their Nano S and Blue models.
+You can refer to their [guide](https://support.ledgerwallet.com/hc/en-us/articles/115003776913-How-to-install-and-use-Qtum-with-Ledger) for using Qtum on a Ledger device.
+This will not give you the ability to stake your QTUM coins or to interact with smart contracts.
+You can only send and receive QTUM.

+There are wallets available for [Android](https://play.google.com/store/apps/details?id=org.qtum.wallet) and [iOS](https://itunes.apple.com/us/app/qtum-wallet/id1277563210?mt=8) developed by the Qtum team.
+These are less secure than a hardware wallet, but more convenient.
+You cannot stake from a mobile client, but you can interact with smart contracts.
+The Qtum team has a mobile client [tutorial](https://github.com/qtumproject/qtum/wiki/Qtum-Mobile-wallet-tutorial).

+The final option is to run a full node using the core Qtum software found on their [Github](https://github.com/qtumproject/qtum/releases), with options for Linux, Mac, and Windows.
+As a node, you will contribute to the connectivity and overall health of the Qtum network by validating and relaying transactions.
+You also will have the ability to stake QTUM and possibly earn a reward, helping to secure the blockchain.
+Always be sure to exercise best practices when it comes to [securing](https://steemit.com/qtum/@cryptominder/encrypting-backing-up-and-restoring-your-qtum-wallet) your wallet.

 ## Conclusion